often feels like a heaviness or tightness in the chest, and this may spread

 These ingredients together taken in a glass of warm water first thing in the morning will detoxify the liver and improve circulation.

-Try the daily morning liver cleanser for two weeks then have the cholesterol levels checked again.
+Try the daily morning liver cleanser for one month then have the cholesterol levels checked again.
 If there is even a slight reduction of LDL cholesterol and an increase in HDL cholesterol the problem is obviously the liver so a more intense flush needs to be undertaken.
-See the Cleanse and Detoxify and the Raw Juice Therapy pages.
 It is advisable to try this method first before resorting to cholesterol lowering drugs which can have debilitating affects on the body including the liver.
-See Medication Dangers.

 There are many natural foods that can thin the blood, improve circulation and protect the arteries, brain and heart without the side effects of blood thinning medications.
 The damage caused by these drugs to the liver and intestines can outweigh the beneficial effect.
 Natural foods also contain the vital nutrients the body requires to function properly whereas drugs can cause severe nutrient deficiencies leading to further health issues which often means that more drugs will be prescribed to rectify the problems caused.